 1. Deductible – The higher deductible you choose, the lower your premiums will be.
 Your deductible is the amount of money you agree to pay before the insurance company steps in to cover costs.
 For example, you might have a deductible of $500.
 For a $4,500 claim, you’d pay $500 and the insurance company would pay $4,000.

 2. Your driving record – Insurance companies don’t like risk.
 If you have a clean record, with no tickets or accidents, they see you as being less of a risk.
 You’ll, in turn, be rewarded with a lower premium.

 Comprehensive coverage takes care of damage to your car that was not caused by an accident.
 For example, what would happen if a tree fell on your car?
 Well, it would be squished.
-But if you have comprehensive coverage, it would pay for the cost of repairs, up to the limit on the policy, after you pay your deductible.
+But if you have comprehensive coverage, it helps pay for the cost of repairs, up to the limit on the policy, after you pay your deductible.
 The limit on your policy is the max that the insurance company will pay in the event of a claim.

 What’s covered by comprehensive coverage?